Lady Colin Campbell Urges Meghan Markle To End The ‘Regrettable’ Family Feud

 — Francois Osamor (@FrancoisOsamor) November 16, 2018

 Throughout it all, the royals have stayed silent about the drama.
 Lady Campbell suggests that Meghan would have invited her family had she known what sorts of problems it would have caused.
-Undoubtably, royal fans will debate about this theory in the coming days.
+Undoubtedly, royal fans will debate this theory in the coming days.

 “[I] only hope [Meghan] will employ some of the undoubted intelligence, charm, social skills and dignity she so obviously possesses, to bring this regrettable public breach to an end.
 ALL the families deserve this: her father’s, her mother’s, the Royal Family.”

-With that being said, Meghan’s mom Doria Ragland, who was present at the wedding, is believed to have received an invite to the royal Christmas celebrations.
-Doria is also expected to spend lots of time with her future grandchild after Meghan and Harry move to Windsor Castle.
+With that being said, Meghan’s mom, Doria Ragland, who was present at the wedding, is believed to have received an invite to the royal Christmas celebrations.
+She is also expected to spend lots of time with her future grandchild after Meghan and Harry move to Windsor Castle.